Posts

 Venture Studio Model(Based on operational frameworks used to deploy capital at Scalable Ventures)

 The most dangerous vanity metric in 2025 is headcount.
 For the last decade, "growth" meant hiring.
 If you raised a Series A, you hired 30 people.
 Series B?
 Another 100.
 The organizational chart was a pyramid of human capital.
 That pyramid is collapsing.
 In its place, a new structure is emerging: the AI-Native Mesh.
-Historically, revenue per employee for a top-tier SaaS company sat around $200k–$300k.
-A "Unicorn" ( $1B valuation) typically had 500+ employees.
+I have watched this play out across my own companies.
+When we launched new portfolio ventures at Scalable Ventures in the last two years, I deliberately capped headcount and invested the difference in compute, tooling, and model access.
+The results were not incremental.
+They were structural.
+Decisions that used to require a team of five now happen inside an agentic workflow managed by one senior operator.
+Historically, revenue per employee for a top-tier SaaS company sat around $200k-$300k.
+A "Unicorn" ($1B valuation) typically had 500+ employees.
 The next generation of unicorns will look different.
 They will have:

 • Headcount: ~10 Full-Time Employees (FTEs)